History of concubinage in the Muslim world: Enslavement

+Despite the Islamic prohibition, there were historical instances where Muslims enslaved Muslims from other ethnic groups.
+In the 12th century, amid internecine war in al-Andalus, the Umayyad caliph Muhammad II of Córdoba ordered that Berber women in Córdoba be captured and sold.
+The Berber Almohads in turn captured and sold Umayyad women.
+There are also reports of Ottoman generals enslaving Mamluk wives and girls in the Ottoman–Mamluk War (1516–1517), and in 1786–87, in the region of modern-day Chad, Muslim women and children from the Sultanate of Bagirmi were likewise enslaved by the ruler of Wadai around 1800.

+Social rights

 Islamic law obliged slave owners to provide their female slaves with food, clothing, and shelter, and gave female slaves protection from sexual exploitation by anyone who was not their owner.
-If she bore her master a child and if he accepted paternity she could obtain the position of an Umm walad.
+If she bore her master a child and if he accepted paternity she could obtain the position of an umm al-walad.
 Separately, if someone bought a woman with child, they could not be separated until, according to Ibn Abi Zayd, the child was six years old.
 However, while slave concubines could rise to positions of influence, these position did not legally protect them from forced labour, forced marriage and sex, and even elite slaves were still traded as chattel.

 As sexual commodities, female slaves were, in some historical periods, not allowed to cover themselves in the fashion of free women.
 The Caliph Umar prohibited slave girls from resembling free women and forbade them from covering their face.
 Slave women were also not required to cover their arms, hair or legs below the knees.
 Myrne writes Islamic jurists required female slaves to cover their whole body (except face and hands).
 There is disagreement over what Hanafi jurists allowed: according to Ibn Abidin most Hanafi scholars did not allow the exposure of a female slave's body (including chest or back), but Myrne writes they allowed this in the case of potential male buyers.
 Amira Bennison writes that, during the Abbasid period, male buyers could not in practice examine female slaves (except her face and hands), but could request her examination by other women.